bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 ### Hoisting Function Expressions

 Only function declarations are hoisted in JavaScript, function expressions are not hoisted.
-For example: this code won't work.
+For example: this code won’t work.

     helloWorld();  // TypeError: helloWorld is not a functionvar helloWorld = function(){
       console.log('Hello World!');
     }

-As JavaScript only hoist declarations, not initializations (assignments), so the `helloWorld `will be treated as a variable, not as a function.
+As JavaScript only hoist declarations, not initializations (assignments), so the `helloWorld`will be treated as a variable, not as a function.
 Because `helloWorld` is a `var` variable, so the engine will assign is the `undefined` value during hoisting.

 So this code will work.